Buying healthy foods can be a challenge at the store with hard-to-understand food labels. Find out the 10 foods not to buy at the grocery store.

 Take a look at the label for your favorite coffee creamer.
 Chances are you’re checking out a long list of ingredients you can barely pronounce.
 I know, you can’t live without your pumpkin spice coffee in the morning.
 But it’s actually pretty easy to make your own.
-This pumpkin spice creamer contains only 5 ingredients that you probably already have in your kitchen.

 7. Table salt

 I’ve long given up on margarine.
 Years ago, I thought margarine was the healthier choice.
 It was lower in fat and made from vegetables oils rather than high-fat butter.
 Boy was I wrong.
 The reality is that margarine is a man-made product.
 It’s like hydrogenated oil.
 It’s a food-like substance that isn’t made with real food.
-Find out more about what’s wrong with canola and other vegetable oils.

 Real butter from pastured cows, on the other hand, is a real food that has been produced for centuries.
 It’s packed with fat-soluble vitamins (which doesn’t make you fat, actually it nourishes your body), vitamin K2 and conjugated linoleic acid.